sidneyw/sidneyw.com/projects/frontend/src/pages/go-reverse-proxy/index.md

 }
 ```

 And that’s it!
 The capture metrics function was pretty specific to my use case so I’ll leave it up to you to implement.
-I ended up using the [Prometheus client](https://github.com/prometheus/client_golang) library to record the labels predicted by the model we were serving.
+I ended up using the [Prometheus client](https://github.com/prometheus/client_golang) library to predicted labels.

 The full code for the metrics capturing proxy is as follows
 ```go